Megawats777/ReversePong/README.md

 2. Have Git LFS installed
 3. Type into any terminal or command prompt: git lfs clone https://github.com/Megawats777/ReversePong.git

-## Tools need to work on this project
+## Tools needed to work on this project
 1. Unity 2017.2.0
 2. Blender
 3. Any text editor